 Weehawken is a somewhat small town located in the state of New Jersey.
-With a population of 14,040 people and four constituent neighborhoods, Weehawken is the 158th largest community in New Jersey.
-Much of the housing stock in Weehawken was built prior to World War II, making it one of the older and more historic towns in the country.
+With a population of 14,487 people and four constituent neighborhoods, Weehawken is the 158th largest community in New Jersey.
+Weehawken has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Housing costs in Weehawken are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New Jersey.

 Weehawken is a decidedly white-collar town, with fully 89.94% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Weehawken is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Weehawken who work in management occupations (13.23%), sales jobs (11.74%), and office and administrative support (11.01%).

 Of important note, Weehawken is also a town of artists.
 Weehawken has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Weehawken’s character.

 Also of interest is that Weehawken has more people living here who work in computers and math than 95% of the places in the US.

 In Weehawken, however, the average commute to work is quite long.
 On average, people spend 35.61 minutes each day getting to work, which is significantly higher than the national average.
 One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.
 In addition, the town is also quite pedestrian-friendly, because many neighborhoods are very dense and have amenities close enough together that people find it feasible to get around on foot.